550+ 5-Star ReviewsWhatsApp

 The UKCAT Verbal Reasoning subtest assesses your ability to read and think carefully about the information presented in passages.
 To score well you must determine whether specific conclusions can be drawn from the information presented.

 You are not expected to use prior knowledge to answer the questions.
-Here, you have 22 minutes (including 1 minute for instructions) to answer 44 questions.
-These UCAT Verbal Reasoning questions are split into 11 passages, with each passage having 4 questions.
-You will receive 1 mark for each question that you answer correctly.
+You have 22 minutes (plus 1 minute 30 seconds for instructions) to answer 44 questions, which works out at roughly 30 seconds per question.
+These 44 questions are split across 11 passages, with four questions attached to each passage.

 Why Include UCAT Verbal Reasoning?